2020 Forbes billionaires list: find out who tops the list this year

 For the third consecutive year, Bezos won first place The Forbes ranking of global billionaires.
-His net worth fell from $ 18 billion last year to $ 113 billion, according to Forbes, in part because of his high-profile separation from MacKenzie Bezos.
+His net worth fell from $ 18 billion last year to $ 113 billion, according to Forbes, in part because of his high level separation by MacKenzie Bezos.
 Amazon’s stock rose 15% last year, which helped offset some of this loss.

 Forbes unveiled the 34th edition of the list on Tuesday.
 The list takes into account part of the coronavirus pandemic, which has caused panic in world markets in recent months.
 For the first half of March, 226 people lost their billionaire status and there are 58 billionaires less compared to the same period last year.
 In total, Forbes had 2,095 billionaires.